October 2011

 - This is the best ever old-school song; unfortunately so is this.
 No, wait a minute: this is surely even better...

-- I like Fools' Gold as much as the next man, but here's another total gem from the Stone Roses.
+- I like Fools' Gold as much as the next man or woman, but here's another total gem from the Stone Roses.

 - Lemmy gives his opinion on certain journal referees.
 Actually it's Larry Wallis, ex-Pink Fairies, on vocals.